 Codependents and Empaths - it’s not “selfish”, it’s called self-care.
 Rescuing others prevents them from learning their own lessons and becoming self-empowered.
 If you are giving too much, and it is coming at a cost to your own Self, then you are being self-sacrificing - which is pretty draining.
 Take care of yourself first.
 Feel your feelings and work towards getting your emotional needs met in healthy ways.
 If your personal value and self-worth comes from helping others, there’s a little bit of work you can do there… To feel worthy and valuable without needing to sacrifice your own happiness; and then, when you do give to others, or help them out, it is coming from a place of fulfillment and genuine generosity instead of to try to meet your own unfulfilled needs, hoping they will give you something back that you need from them.
 This way, you can truly give, and not NEED them to validate your worth, so in the case that you’re not experiencing that reciprocity that you hoped for, you’re not too disappointed.
 You’re giving for the sake of giving because you enjoy being a nurturing and loving person.
 Out of necessity, begin within - do this for yourself so you can help others begin to do the same for themselves.
 What can emerge is a fulfilling relationship based on mutual reciprocity and meeting of each other’s emotional needs, in loving ways, coming from two wholesome individuals who have healthy self-respect and self love.

 Need help finding a job that fits who you are?
-You’ve come to the right place—OCCinfo is your one stop source for up-to-date information on Alberta's occupations, educational programs and schools.
+OCCinfo is your one stop source for up-to-date information on Alberta's occupations, educational programs and schools.
 Find out how much you can earn and what your duties will be.
-It is your path to plan.
+It's your path to plan.
 So start here: https://alis.alberta.ca/occinfo/